When to use Serializers?

 Introducing BrandingRepo (for Rails)

-An article, posted almost 2 years ago filed in BrandingRepo, ruby, rails, gem, mit, open source, Git, design & clients.
+An article, posted about 4 years ago filed in BrandingRepo, ruby, rails, gem, mit, open source, Git, design & clients.

 Ever had the problem that you reuse the same project for a managemable number of clients?
 Too few to store branding materials in a database, but more than one making it hard to keep separate branches in sync?